-Tessa has always held administrative positions alongside her community work, teaching and research/scholarship.
-Prior to working in academia, she was director of a variety of departments within human relations and civil rights organizations as well as community youth programs.
-For a dozen years, she was director of the Community Engagement Center at Pitzer College, though has been on leave from that post since 2019.
-Currently, she directs CASA & OCAC, in addition to teaching.
+I have always held administrative positions alongside my community work, teaching and research/scholarship.
+Prior to working in academia, I was director of a variety of departments within human relations and civil rights organizations as well as community youth programs.
+Since 2009, I have been the Assistant Vice President of Community Engagement and director of the Community Engagement Center at Pitzer College, though am currently on leave from directing the CEC during my appointment as director of the Office for Consortial Academic Collaboration.
+In addition that post, I also direct CASA (Critical Advocacy & Social Action community center and action research program), in addition to teaching.

 CASA (Critical Action and Social Advocacy)